landonf/TrapRDTSC/README.md

 - setting the TSD (time stamp disable) bit in CR4, causing rdtsc to trigger a general protection fault outside of ring 0.
 - Patching the GP interrupt vector to detect and emulate rdtsc instructions.

-TrapRDTSC currently uses an unprotected read to fetch the faulting instruction from its GP interrupt handler, but does not provide page fault recovery mechanism.
-As such, until we add page fault recovery handling, the kext can easily trigger a page fault-induced panic.
+- Patching the PF interrupt vector to detect and recover from page faults triggered when fetching the faulting instruction from the GP handler.
+Note that this does not consult the page table and cannot differentiate between recoverable and non-recoverable faults.

 Compatibility Notes
 -------------------